EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hopfield-network.rst

 .. figure:: exc_images/HF_CheckerboardRecovered2.png
     :align: center

-    The network is initialized with a (very) noisy pattern S(t=0).
+    The network is initialized with a (very) noisy pattern :math:`S(t=0)`.
 Then, the dynamics recover pattern P0 in 5 iterations.

 .. note::
-   The network state is a vector of N neurons.
-For visualization we use 2d patterns which are two dimensional numpy.ndarrays of size = (length, width).
-To store such patterns, initialize the network with N = length x width neurons.
+   The network state is a vector of :math:`N` neurons.
+For visualization we use 2d patterns which are two dimensional ``numpy.ndarray`` objects of size = (length, width).
+To store such patterns, initialize the network with ``N = length * width`` neurons.

 Introduction: Hopfield-networks
 -------------------------------

 This exercise uses a model in which neurons are pixels and take the values of -1 (*off*) or +1 (*on*).
 The network can store a certain number of pixel patterns, which is to be investigated in this exercise.
 During a retrieval phase, the network is started with some initial configuration and the network dynamics evolves towards the stored pattern (attractor) which is closest to the initial configuration.

 The dynamics is that of equation: